 How can technology help reduce injuries in apparel manufacturing?

-Technology like AI-powered video analytics can flag unsafe behaviors (e.g., poor posture, bypassed machine guards, cluttered walkways), monitor compliance, and provide real-time alerts for immediate intervention.
-These systems support your safety program and help catch risks that are easy to miss with the human eye.
+Technology like video AI can flag unsafe behaviors (like entering no-go zones), monitor compliance, and provide real-time alerts for timely intervention.
+These systems support your safety program and help catch risks that are that are difficult to spot manually.

 What are the best practices for implementing video intelligence in an apparel facility?